EYELID EDUCATION

-One of the most noticeable differences are monolids, where the upper eyelid lacks a visible crease, which gives the eye a smoother, flatter appearance.
+One of the most noticeable differing eyelid types are monolids, where the upper eyelid lacks a visible crease, which gives the eye a smoother, flatter appearance.
 This is due in part to a thicker layer of preaponeurotic fat in the upper eyelid, which can prevent a crease from forming and adds to the soft, full look of the lid.

-Another common feature is the epicanthic fold, a small fold of skin that covers the inner corner of the eye.
+Another eyelid variable that's less known is the epicanthic fold, a small fold of skin that covers the inner corner of the eye.
 This creates the signature almond-shape seen in many East Asians and adds to the unique structure of the eyelid.
 If the epicanthic fold is more pronounced, it will cover the inner corner of the eye and extend across the entire upper eyelid, leading to a smooth, uninterrupted surface from inner and outer corners and from the lash line to the brow - also known as a monolid.

 A moderate epicanthic fold may crease as it reaches the upper eyelid, whether towards the front of the eye or towards the middle, which could then be considered a hooded eye or double eyelid.
 For some people, the epicanthic fold may be less pronounced or it may fold differently as the person ages.

 Hooded eyes or hooded eyelids occur when excess skin or fat hangs over the crease of the eyelid, creating a "hood" that partially or completely covers the crease.
-The skin above the crease "folds down" and can sometimes obscure it, especially when the eyes are open.
+The skin above the crease "folds down" and can sometimes obscure the crease, especially when the eyes are open.
+You can be born with hooded eyes, whether you have a tendency towards "extra" eyelid skin, or due to a more prominent brow bone, that seems to leave less eyelid space.
+Or, hooded eyes often develop over time as our eyelids mature and the skin looses elasticity.

 A "classic" double eyelid has a crease that is well-defined and visible, even when the eyes are open, and does not have an epicanthic fold.
 This makes the eyelid look more prominent and gives a deeper, more open-eyed appearance.